saramk98/saramk98/README.md

 My journey as a developer is constantly evolving, and here are some of my goals:

-- Master Node JS and its ecosystem, contributing to open source projects and creating innovative solutions.
+- Master Node JS and its ecosystem, contributing to open-source projects and creating innovative solutions.
 - Stay updated with the latest trends and advancements in the tech industry, exploring new frameworks and libraries.
 - Sharpen my skills in designing and building scalable architectures for web applications, especially utilizing the power of websockets.
 - Collaborate with other passionate developers to create impactful and meaningful projects.